Task state segment: Use of TSS in Linux

 Although a TSS could be created for each task running on the computer, Linux kernel only creates one TSS for each CPU and uses them for all tasks.
 This approach was selected as it provides easier portability to other architectures (for example, the AMD64 architecture does not support hardware task switches), and improved performance and flexibility.
 Linux only uses the I/O port permission bitmap and inner stack features of the TSS; the other features are only needed for hardware task switches, which the Linux kernel does not use.

 Exceptions related to the TSS

 The x86 exception vector 10 is called the Invalid TSS exception (#TS).
 It is issued by the processor whenever something goes wrong with the TSS access.
 For example, if an interrupt happens in CPL=3 and is transferring control to CPL=0, the TSS is used to extract SS0 and ESP0/RSP0 for the stack switch.
 If the task register holds a bad TSS selector, a #TS fault will be generated.
 The Invalid TSS exception should never happen during normal operating system operation and is always related to kernel bugs or hardware failure.

-For more details on TSS exceptions, see Volume 3a, Chapter 6 of the IA-32 manual.
+For more details on TSS exceptions, see Volume 3(a), Chapter 6 of the IA-32 manual.